Iowa-class battleship: Design history

 In March 1938, the General Board followed the recommendations of the Battleship Design Advisory Board, which was composed of the naval architect William Francis Gibbs, William Hovgaard (then president of New York Shipbuilding), John Metten, Joseph W. Powell, and the long-retired Admiral and former Chief of the Bureau of Ordnance Joseph Strauss.
-The board requested an entirely new design study, again focusing on increasing the size of the 35000 LT South Dakota-class.
+The board requested an entirely new design study, again focusing on increasing the size of the 35000 LT South Dakota class.
 The first plans made for this indicated that 30 kn was possible on a standard displacement of about 37600 LT.
 33 kn could be bought with 220000 shp and a standard displacement of around 39230 LT, which was well below the London Treaty's "escalator clause" maximum limit of 45000 LT.

 These designs were able to convince the General Board that a reasonably well-designed and balanced 33-knot "fast" battleship was possible within the terms of the "escalator clause".
 However, further studies revealed major problems with the estimates.
 The speed of the ships meant that more freeboard would be needed both fore and amidships, the latter requiring an additional foot of armored freeboard.
 Along with this came the associated weight in supporting these new strains: the structure of the ship had to be reinforced and the power plant enlarged to avoid a drop in speed.
 In all, about 2400 LT had to be added, and the large margin the navy designers had previously thought they had – roughly 5000 LT – was suddenly vanishing.
-The draft of the ships was also allowed to increase, which enabled the beam to narrow and thus reduced required power (since lower beam-to-draft ratio reduces wave-making resistance).
-This also allowed the ships to be shortened which reduced weight.
+The draft of the ships was also allowed to increase, which enabled the beam to narrow and thus reduced the required power (since a lower beam-to-draft ratio reduces wave-making resistance).
+This also allowed the ships to be shortened, which reduced weight.

 With the additional displacement, the General Board was incredulous that a tonnage increase of 10000 LT would allow only the addition of 6 kn over the South Dakotas.
 Rather than retaining the 16-inch/45 caliber Mark 6 guns used in the South Dakotas, they ordered that the preliminary design would have to include the more powerful but significantly heavier 16-inch/50 caliber Mark 2 guns left over from the canceled Lexington-class battlecruisers and South Dakota-class battleships of the early 1920s.